usdot-jpo-ode/jpo-cvmanager/README.md

 **ConflictMonitor Configuration Scripts**

-A set of scripts and data dumps exists in the [conflictmonitor folder](./conflictmonitor), see the readme in that location for more information.
+A set of scripts and data dumps exists in the [./resources/mongo_scripts](./resources/mongo_scripts) and [./resources/mongodumps](./resources/mongodumps) folders, see the readme in that location for more information.

 #### ConflictVisualizer API